mwunsch/tumblr/README.md

 ## TODO:

 + Tumblr::Post needs methods for liking and unliking.
++ Add options to CLI for adding to queue, drafts, etc.
 + File-uploading for Photos, Videos, Audio (needs to get into Weary)

 ## Copyright